Copy from dataframes

 toInsuranceProvider

-Copy data into node tables
+Copy data into the node tables

 Let’s proceed to copy the data from Polars into the Kuzu tables.

-conn.execute(""" COPY Patient FROM ( LOAD FROM df RETURN p_id, name, info.height, info.weight, CAST(info.age AS UINT8) )""")
+conn.execute( """ COPY Patient FROM ( LOAD FROM $dataframe RETURN p_id, name, info.height, info.weight, CAST(info.age AS UINT8) ); """, {"dataframe": df})

 The LOAD FROM

-subquery scans the entire DataFrame’s contents, and returns only the relevant fields
+subquery scans the entire dataframe’s contents, and returns only the relevant fields

 that are associated with each patient.
 We take care to ensure that the columns returned are aligned